Dancers and Cravings

 Scenario 1: You’re just starting out.
 Intuitive eating seems interesting and you’re fed up with the binge- and restrict- cycle.

 At this point, your intent to heal from diet culture is there, but your priority might still be to use food as a tool to manipulate your body weight, shape, or size.
-Since your recent history involves restriction, whether it’s underestimating your daily calorie needs or following a “clean” eating regimen, then your cravings are a signal for your body’s need for replenishment.
+Since your recent history involves restriction, whether it’s underestimating your daily calorie needs or following a “clean” eating regimen, your cravings are a signal for your body’s need for replenishment.

 Scenario 2: You’re familiar with intuitive eating, but you’re still holding on to the dieting mentality.

 At this point, you’ve been following me on Instagram and maybe even worked alongside a nutritionist or health coach to build a fueling plan.
 You’re able to conceptualize the goal of alleviating food guilt and understand that emotional eating isn’t necessarily a “bad” thing.
 But, you’re still experiencing instances of “over”-eating or eating in a way that doesn’t feel great, physically or mentally.
 Your cravings are likely the result of lingering food rules and food fears.
-It’s human nature to desire what you *think* you cannot have (ever hear the phrase, “the grass is always greener on the other side?”
+It’s human nature to desire what you *think* you cannot have (ever heard the phrase, “the grass is always greener on the other side?”

 Cravings: How can dancers manage them?

 First, eat an adequate amount of calories each day and consistently incorporate the three major macronutrients within your meals and snacks.
-Most notable are carbs and fat: the two macronutrients that provide the body with abundant and easily-accessible energy.
-These are also the macros commonly restricted by dancers and therefore, the ones needed to be prioritized within a dancer’s meals and snacks.
+Most notable are carbs and fat: the two macronutrients that provide the body with abundant and easily accessible energy.
+These are also the macros commonly restricted by dancers and therefore, the ones that need to be prioritized within a dancer’s meals and snacks.
 Providing your body with adequate fuel throughout the day and considering nutrition basics like balance will enable you to honor cravings in a way that leaves you feeling confident.
 You’ll also want to consider what is accessible and feasible for you at this moment.
 Here are a few helpful resources to do that:

 Next, consider how food makes you feel.
 Take a look back at instances when food might have left you feeling sluggish or physically unwell.
 Food neutrality, food flexibility, and unconditional permission are three tools that can help with your cravings.
 You might even be surprised when those cravings begin to shift from being only indulgent foods to foods those nutrient-dense options (yes, your body will eventually crave veggies and whole grains!)